 Could PSVR 2 be wireless?

-LetsGoDigital has unearthed a patent for the next-generation virtual reality hardware that suggests that PlayStation VR 2 will be wireless, boasting built-in cameras and a transparent mode.
+LetsGoDigital has unearthed a patent for the next-generation virtual reality hardware that suggests that PlayStation VR 2 will be wireless, boasting built-in cameras and a transparency mode that would give you the ability to see the world around you through the headset's screens.

 Sony Interactive Entertainment filed a patent earlier this year - which was approved on October 3, 2019 - with the United States Patent and Trademark Office titled 'Data processing'.

 This patent details a virtual reality headset with three built-in cameras - two at the front and one at the back - alongside motion detection technology.
-If that's not enough, it looks like the PSVR 2 headset could also be wireless (connected via Bluetooth) and boast a built-in power supply, microphone and its own video/audio signal source.
-In other words, no more plugging in headphones for sound, as speakers will be built-in.
+If that's not enough, it looks like the PSVR 2 headset could also be wireless, and boast a built-in power supply, microphone and its own video/audio signal source.
+In other words, no more plugging in headphones for sound or cables for imagery, with speakers built-in.

-This is a big change from the current PSVR headset that is wired, and lacks a built-in speaker and microphone, although the actual look of the potential PSVR 2 headset doesn't look far off its predecessor.
+This is a big change from the current PSVR headset that is wired, and lacks a built-in speaker and microphone, although the actual look of the potential PSVR 2 headset doesn't look far off its predecessor if the patent proves indicative of industrial design.

-The potential PSVR 2 headset could also be much better at movement tracking, according to the patent, with numerous LEDs positioned around the back of the headset.
+The potential PSVR 2 headset could also be much better at movement tracking, according to the patent, with numerous LEDs positioned around the back of the headset to better allow any external tracker to gauge player movement.
+While the headset itself may be wireless, a separate camera (like the PlayStation Camera) may still need to be used to track these LEDs.

-We could also see the PlayStation Move controller getting an upgrade, including its own built-in camera.
+We could also see the PlayStation Move controller getting an upgrade, including its own built-in camera, according to the patent – though its purpose is unclear at the moment, beyond suggestions of further motion tracking improvements.

 Next up is the potential addition of transparency mode.
-This would allow the headset the ability to show a certain amount of transparency when required, allowing the user to see the real-life environment.
+This would allow the headset the ability to show a certain amount of transparency when required, allowing the user to see their real-life environment.
 The purpose of this?
-To allow for AR applications.
+To allow for AR applications, as well as a safety option, restoring the player's view of their immediate surroundings without the need to remove the headset.

 According to a 'leaked internal email' from Sony (and posted to NeoGaf), the PS5 will be unveiled at a "PlayStation Meeting 2020" launch event on February 12, 2020.
 This meeting, according to the rumor, aims to showcase "the future of Sony PlayStation to the whole world".